Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 The helper reuses an existing server when you pass `stt_url=...`, and you can forward identity-specific overrides such as `prompt_file`, `system_prompt`, or `voice`.

+## Configuring Kokoro TTS for GPU-first inference

+Kokoro relies on ONNX Runtime.
+Because the root `requirements.txt` installs `onnxruntime-gpu==1.23.0`, the bundled identities request the CUDA provider by default and Kokoro automatically attempts to run on the GPU.
+When ONNX Runtime cannot honor that request—whether because the host has no GPU or the CUDA DLLs are missing—the engine falls back to the CPU and prints a warning so operators know TTS is no longer on the GPU.
+To customise that behaviour or pin Kokoro to a different device:

+1. Set the identity’s `tts` block to request the provider you want (`"onnx_provider": "CUDAExecutionProvider"` and an optional `"device_id"`).
+The default personas already do this with `device_id: 0`.
+2. Alternatively, export `BOT_TTS_PROVIDER`, `BOT_TTS_DEVICE_ID`, or `BOT_TTS_PROVIDERS` before launching Chat with Bot to override the identity defaults without touching JSON.
+3. Launch the assistant and watch `nvidia-smi`—you should see a small memory bump on the specified GPU when TTS audio is generated.
+Successful GPU initialisation prints `-> Kokoro TTS using GPU providers: [...]` so you can confirm it at a glance.

+If the chosen provider is unavailable (for example because the machine lacks `cufft64_11.dll` or cuDNN), CtrlSpeak logs which providers were skipped and emits a `Falling back to CPU` warning before proceeding.
+You can continue to control visibility with `CUDA_VISIBLE_DEVICES` or similar environment variables when you need to hide GPUs from ONNX Runtime entirely.

 ## Environment Overrides

 | Variable | Purpose |